-We have audited the financial statements of Breckland Council for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
-The financial statements comprise the:

-- Authority and Group Movement in Reserves Statement, - Authority and Group Comprehensive Income and Expenditure Statement, - Authority and Group Balance Sheet, - Authority and Group Cash Flow Statement, - the Expenditure and Funding Analysis and the related notes 1 to 32 to the Authority statements, - the related notes 1 to 5 to the Group Accounts, and - the Collection Fund and the related notes 1 to 3.
+We have audited the financial statements of Breckland Council ('the Authority') and its subsidiaries (the 'Group') for the year ended 31 March 2022 under the Local Audit and Accountability Act 2014 (as amended).
+The financial statements comprise the Authority and Group Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement, Expenditure and Funding Analysis, the related notes 1 to 32 to the Authority statements, the related notes 1 to 5 to the Group statements and the Collection Fund and the related notes 1 to 3.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).